XofEE/KZG-Marble-machine/README.md

 ## Presentation

 The machine is a marble circuit.
-There are 13 obstacles retracing in chronological order the history of ethereum.
+There are 13 obstacles retracing in chronological order the history of Ethereum :

 - White paper
 - First blocks